christopher-roelofs/lpp-sdl/DEVELOPMENT_GUIDE.md

 ✅ **Vita games run without modification** in `-vitacompat` mode
 ✅ **3DS games run without modification** in `-3dscompat` mode
+✅ **PSP games run without modification** in `-pspcompat` mode
 ✅ **Native SDL games** take advantage of desktop features
-✅ **No cross-platform interference** - Vita fixes don't break 3DS games
+✅ **No cross-platform interference** - platform fixes don't break other platform games
 ✅ **Clear separation** between platform-specific code paths

 ---

-**Remember**: The goal is not to create the "best" implementation, but to create the **most compatible** implementation that preserves the original gaming experience for vita and 3ds while allowing new development for sdl native games.
+**Remember**: The goal is not to create the "best" implementation, but to create the **most compatible** implementation that preserves the original gaming experience for PSP, Vita and 3DS while allowing new development for SDL native games.